gaia-platform/GaiaPlatform/production/sdk/README.md

 #### Overcommit policy

-The Database Server can run normally with an overcommit policy value of 0 (heuristic overcommit.), but might become unstable under rare conditions.
+The Database Server can run normally with an overcommit policy value of 0 (heuristic overcommit), but might become unstable under rare conditions.

-To ensure stable performance under all conditions, we recommend changing the overcommit policy to 1 (always overcommit.)
+To ensure stable performance under all conditions, we recommend changing the overcommit policy to 1 (always overcommit)

 To temporarily enable this policy, open a shell with root privileges and type the following command: